A Headache the Day After Scuba Diving: Causes, Prevention, and Treatment

 PDH is a common problem that can affect scuba divers.
 However, there are several things you can do to prevent and treat PDH.
 By following these tips, you can help reduce your risk of experiencing a headache after diving.

-Read Post What are contra-indications to scuba diving
+Read Post What is compressed air scuba diving

 Leave a Reply